Lauder Schools of Prague

-The schools were founded in 1997 by the Prague Jewish Community together with the R. S. Lauder Foundation and the Czech ministry of education, they operate on the site of a former orphanage for Jewish children who had lost their families in the Holocaust.
+The schools were founded in 1997 by the Prague Jewish Community together with the R. S. Lauder Foundation and the Czech Ministry of Education, they operate on the site of a former orphanage for Jewish children who had lost their families in the Holocaust and man of whom have perished themselves.

-Approximately 250 students attend the Lauder Schools of Prague.
+More than 450 students attend the Lauder Schools of Prague as of 2024.

 All subjects are taught in Czech, except for foreign languages (Hebrew, English, German and French).
 Three hours a week of Judaism is also taught.
+The school operates a kosher kitchen and runs according to the Jewish calendar.

 Even though there is a kindergarten, an elementary school and a secondary school in the Lauder School of Prague, it only has one principal: Mr. Petr Karas.

 There are similar schools in other countries.
 Poland has the Lauder - Morasza School, Hungary the Lauder Javne Jewish Community School, etc.